 Hotel&Resort is one of the most popular holiday spots in the western hemisphere that provides all inclusive vacation packages to luxury hotels.
 Still, this Costa Rica is not visited yet by a very large number of tourists, probably because there aren’t present so many casino and fancy beach resorts as in other Caribbean countries.
-Despite to this fact, travelers who like adrenaline, adore adventure tours or practicing leisure activities outdoor find in Costa Rica a terrestrial paradise for taking delight in vacations in Central America!
+Despite to this fact, travelers who like adrenaline, adore adventure tours or practicing leisure activities outdoor (we even have follow me drones for improving your outdoor experience) find in Costa Rica a terrestrial paradise for taking delight in vacations in Central America!

 Costa Rica has a unique natural charm, tall mountains, and friendly people.
 Where else are so many pristine sandy beaches and large tropical forests teeming by unique species of monkeys, colorful birds, and tropical butterflies?
 In which other country the spectacular sights are common due to the high volcano ranges dotted with deep lakes and wild streams?
 In fact, Costa Rica is peerless!

 A big part of the country features mountains with lofty peaks, thick rainforests, and idyllic hills.
 Like in most regions in Central America, many roads are not paved andas consequence voyagers taking land tours or relishing adventure vacations in Costa Rica in the rainy season could have some problems on the way, especially if haven’t rented a 4-wheel drive car.